 Postdoctoral training is essential to academic careers and important to many other career paths.
 At Stanford, postdocs have access to career centers and multiple professional development programs to ensure thoughtful skills development, identification of career options, and support in pursuing those options.
 Additionally, we invite all graduate students, and especially those from backgrounds underrepresented in academia, to apply for the Stanford Postdoctoral Recruitment Initiative in Sciences and Medicine (PRISM), which is a travel-based postdoc interview & networking opportunity.

-Postdocs at Stanford are paid a minimum salary, receive transportation and comprehensive health benefits, and have access to all gyms, libraries, and other Stanford resources.
+Regardless of department, all postdocs at Stanford are paid at least the minimum salary, receive transportation and comprehensive health benefits, and have access to all gyms, libraries, and other Stanford resources.

 Stanford, in the heart of Silicon Valley, has easy access to museums, music, and all the beauty in the San Francisco Bay Area.
 The Bay Area is an expensive region.
 Postdocs considering offers of appointment at Stanford should consider the cost of living in light of their lifestyle, needs, and family.

 Application for postdoctoral training is made directly to a specific faculty member.
 Identifying the best research and the best mentor for you requires thought.
 Use the links on this page to explore open positions, faculty research interests, and guidance on how to assess whether a particular mentor is right for you.
 Stanford faculty may also advertise postdoc positions in journals.